Sweat Equity FAQs

 Approach negotiations with integrity, empathy, and a focus on creating win-win situations for all parties.

-What agreements do I need?
+What agreements should I expect?

 Do I need to be resident in the UK (or the same country as the startup)?